dataiku/kiji-inspector/README.md

 </div>

 ## Status
-This project is under active development.
-We are planning to release the framework in the coming weeks.
+This project is **under heavy active development**.
+We are planning to release a stable version of the framework in the coming weeks.

 In the meantime, join our [Slack Community](https://join.slack.com/t/dataiku-opensource/shared_invite/zt-3o6yq14rp-FTtAHZYhyru~jLZ~S6xPLA)